KellanMebane/minils-windows/README.md

 # minils-windows
-small version of the LS command for windows
+Small version of the LS command for Windows written in Rust.

 ### current debug usage
 `cargo run -- [OPTION]...
 [FILE]`